Red Flags to Watch for When Hiring Cabinet & Countertop Subcontractors for Multifamily Projects

 Unwillingness to offer alternate material or design options during bidding

-Green flag: Subcontractors who are willing to price value engineering (VE) options and help refine scope details before contract award show that they’re engaged, solution-oriented, and collaborative — not just chasing a low number.
+Green flag: Subcontractors who are willing to price value engineering (VE) options (with clear samples and specifications) and help refine scope details before contract award show that they’re engaged, solution-oriented, and collaborative.

 3. Pricing That’s Too Good to Be True

-An unusually low bid might look good at first glance — but it often signals missed scope, bad math, or future change orders.
-Some subs intentionally underbid to win the work, then make up for it later.
+An unusually low bid might look good at first glance - but it often signals missed scope or unrealistic material expectations.
+In many cases, it simply means you’re not getting what you think you’re getting.

 No mention of the plan date (so they may be bidding off outdated drawings)